It’s not a secret that New York is the most famous city for Wedding Proposals ever.

 Rockefeller Center is the most popular proposal spot during the holidays in NYC.

 During that time, it has a beautiful Christmas tree (the main Christmas tree of New York) and an ice skating rink.
 Normally this area is very crowded, and if you want to get to the rink, you need to wait in line for an hour or so.
 But you can reserve the whole rink for your proposal.
 They clean the ice from all other people and play your favorite song during the proposal.
-You can make a reservation here.
 Be aware however that they can do it only a few times a day, and you had better reserve it a few months ahead for it to be available on the day you want to propose.

 8. Washington Square Park